Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 Command-line interface for model evaluation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to the aforementioned APIs, the akida python package provides a command-line interface for `mapping <../api_reference/akida_apis.html#akida.Model.map>`__ a model to the available `device <../api_reference/akida_apis.html#akida.devices>`__ and sending data for inference so that hardware details can be retrieved.
+In addition to the aforementioned APIs, the akida Python package provides a command-line interface for `mapping <../api_reference/akida_apis.html#akida.Model.map>`__ a model to the available `device <../api_reference/akida_apis.html#akida.devices>`__ and sending data for inference so that hardware details can be retrieved.